Tashwinsj/realDB/README.md

 Real-DB is an in-memory real-time database with a focus on high performance, concurrency, and reliability.
 It aims to provide a feature set similar to Redis, while also incorporating enhancements for improved data management and scalability.
 Real-DB is suitable for applications requiring fast data access, efficient memory utilization, and reliable data persistence.

 ## Concurrency and Reliability
-- Proper connection management (Close watchers on disconnect)
+- Proper connection management (Close watchers on disconnect) - Done
 - Concurrent-safe access with sync.Map or channels
 - Client timeout/idle disconnection
 - Logging and structured error handling